map() Methods in JavaScript

 Modifying Product Prices Using map()

-1const modifiedProducts = products.map(item => ({
+const modifiedProducts = products.map(item => ({ name: item.name, price: item.price + 100 }));

 Displaying the Modified Products: